How to Become an Illinois School Counselor

 I’m a certified counselor from another state…

-Illinois does recognize school counseling certifications from other states.
+Illinois recognizes school counseling certifications from other states.
 However, the following requirements must be met before an Illinois school counseling certification will be recommended.

 • Currently possess a valide school counseling certification and have successfully complete 2 years of full-time work experience